February is Thai Food Month

 February is here and that means it’s time for another Thai Food Month on Inquiring Chef!

-If you are new around here, for most of the 11 years since this little food blog began, my husband Frank and I have deemed February our own sort of long holiday.
-It’s a month spent celebrating our favorite cuisine and the country that we were lucky enough to call home for a time.
+If you are new around here, for most of the 12 years since this little food blog began, my husband Frank and I have deemed February our own sort of month-long holiday.
+It’s a month spent celebrating our favorite cuisine and the country that we were lucky enough to call home for five years.

 For a little walk down Thai Food Month memory lane, see 2011 (when we were still living in Thailand), 2016, 2018, 2019, and 2020.
 Each year we have a little more fun recreating our favorite recipes, eating sticky rice with the kids, and seeing what you all make and eat too!

 Frank and I lived in Thailand for five years.
 Our oldest daughters were born in Bangkok.
-We will always have a soft spot for Thailand, and most particularly, for its fantastic food.
+We will always have a soft spot for Thailand and its beautiful cuisine.
 Thai Food Month is a great excuse to eat our favorite dishes, stock our Thai pantry, and order from our favorite Thai restaurants.

-I start dreaming of steamy, colorful, vibrant Bangkok when I cook all of these dishes, and nothing makes me happier than seeing them on my (and your) table this month!
+I start dreaming of warm, colorful, vibrant Bangkok when I cook all of these dishes, and nothing makes me happier than seeing them on my (and your) table this month.